jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-11-05-iot-bigdata-mongodb-deployment-kubernetes-part1.markdown

 A StatefulSet shall be associated to a [Service](https://kubernetes.io/docs/concepts/services-networking/service/), to expose its Pods, and to a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) template to gain persistent storage for Pods.

 ## 🖥️ Basic Deployment of a mongoDB Replica Set

-First of all, a new, clean namespace named `datastores` is created.

-{% highlight shell %}
-kubectl create namespace datastores
-{% endhighlight %}

 Then, we need to create a K8s *headless* Service intended to expose our StatefulSet, as follows: